 PURPOSE:

 The NRC Commissioners establish the approach the NRC staff will use to address a particular need of agency importance.
-Examples include the Commission policy statement regarding NRC staff use of Probabilistic Risk Analysis in the decisionmaking process and resident inspector staffing requirements at power reactor facilities.
+Examples include the Commission policy statement regarding NRC staff use of Probabilistic Risk Analysis in the decision-making process and resident inspector staffing requirements at power reactor facilities.
 Since Commission decisions can have a significant impact on the conduct of inspection activities, inspectors should be familiar with the direction-setting and policy-making activities of the Commission.

 COMPETENCY AREA: REGULATORY FRAMEWORK